witterquick/Terraform-IAC-on-AWS-Demo-Project/README.md

 # AWS EKS Cluster with Terraform

 ## Objectives:
-- Leveraging Terraform as Infrastructure-as-Code to provision a hghly scalable AWS EKS Cluster.
+- Leveraging Terraform as Infrastructure-as-Code to provision a highly scalable AWS EKS Cluster.
 - building an AWS VPC 3-Tier network with Terraform.
 - building an AWS EKS Cluster with Public and Private Node Groups with Terraform.
 - Implementing a Terraform Remote State Datasource.